Revolutionary-Games/Thrive/doc/style_guide.md

 - You should follow general GUI standards in designing UI.
 Use widgets that are meant for whatever kind of interaction you are designing.

+- When adding window dialogs to the game, consider using the `CustomDialog` type rather than the built-in `WindowDialog` to ensure consistency across the GUIs.
+This is because the custom implementation offers a much more customized style and additional functionality.

 - Question popups should have a short title ending in a question mark (`?`).
 The content of the popup should give more details and also end with a question.